 - Soil Type - In Carlsbad, Artesia, and many areas of Southeast New Mexico, there can be several different soil types within the same area.
 From rich farm soil to totally organic depleted dirt to sandy soil to totally alkaline soils.
 This alone can determine how long the preemergents stay effective in the top layer of ground as well as how well post emergents even work.

-- Types Of Weeds – Different types of plants germinate at different times of the year.
+- Types Of Weeds - Different types of plants germinate at different times of the year.
 Some in Spring, some in Summer, and some in the Fall.
-And while pre-emergents don’t generally last the entire season, most are not effective to all weeds and weed types.
-Also, some weed and grassy sticker plant seeds are viable for up to seven years or longer.
-And until they actually start to sprout, both post and preemergent herbicides will not be effective on them as these type of weed killers don’t sterilize the ground.
+And while pre-emergents don't generally last the entire season, most are not effective to all weeds and weed types.
+Also, controlling sand bur and other weed and grassy sticker plants can be difficult because their seeds are viable for up to seven years or longer.
+And until they actually start to sprout, both post and preemergent herbicides will not be effective on them as these type of weed killers don't sterilize the ground.

 - Length Of Growing Season - Here in Carlsbad, Artesia, Southeast New Mexico, and a lot of the desert Southwest, the growing season is extended longer than in many areas.
 And since the effectiveness of these herbicides can dwindle over time and depending on the type of weeds or stickers you're trying to control, it may be necessary to do up to three or more applications for good weed control.